Quick Start Guide

 Your bind point can be changed via spells and other mechanisms

-Prior to dying, make note of any features in the environment, as you’ll need them to find your corpse
+If possible, when you are about to die, make note of any features in the environment to help you find your corpse

 Other players can also help you find your corpse through the use of magic